usefulness/diffuse-action/README.md

 The action only exposes _output_ containing the diff, so to effectively consume its output it is highly recommended to use other Github Actions to customize your experience.

 ### Usage:
-using diffuse fork - https://github.com/usefulness/diffuse  (using the fork is preferred due to: https://github.com/JakeWharton/diffuse/issues/111)
+using Diffuse fork - https://github.com/usefulness/diffuse  (using the fork is preferred due to: https://github.com/JakeWharton/diffuse/issues/111)
 ```
   - id: diffuse
     uses: usefulness/diffuse-action@v1